-Through the Tribal Personal Responsibility Education Program (Tribal PREP), FYSB awards grants to Tribes and Tribal communities to develop and implement projects that educate American Indian/Alaska Native (AI/AN) youth on abstinence and contraception for the prevention of pregnancy, sexually transmitted infections (STIs), and HIV/AIDS.
-FYSB conducted extensive consultation with Tribes in the development of Tribal PREP in a culturally appropriate manner.
+Through the Tribal Personal Responsibility Education Program (Tribal PREP), the Family & Youth Services Bureau (FYSB) awards grants to tribes and tribal organizations to educate American Indian/Alaska Native (AI/AN) youth on both abstinence and contraception for the prevention of pregnancy and sexually transmitted infections (STIs), including HIV/AIDS.

-The second cohort of 8 grantees was awarded in FY 2016 with a 5 year project period for a year of planning as well as a 4 year implementation period.
-Programs are encouraged, to the extent possible, to use models (or elements of models) of existing adolescent pregnancy prevention programs that have been proven by scientific research to be effective in changing behavior.
-In other words, the model programs have been shown to delay sexual activity, increase condom or contraceptive use for sexually active youth, or reduce pregnancy among youth.
-If existing models cannot be adapted for a particular Tribe or Native community, programs must show how new strategies are likely to be effective based on the unique cultural needs of their youth and relevant theories of behavior change.
-This “practice-based evidence” may be drawn from prior experiences, practices, or customs from an array of “promising” youth-serving programs.
+Tribal PREP programs are encouraged, to the extent possible, to use models (or elements of models) of existing adolescent pregnancy prevention programs that have been proven by scientific research to be effective in changing behavior.
+FYSB, through extensive consultation with tribes, designed Tribal PREP specifically to honor tribal needs, traditions, and cultures.
+If existing models cannot be adapted for a particular tribe or native community, programs must show how new strategies are likely to be effective based on the unique cultural needs of their youth and relevant theories of behavior change.
+This “practice-based evidence” may be drawn from prior experiences, practices, or customs from an array of culturally specific youth programs.

-Tribal PREP programs target youth, ages 10-19, who are the most high-risk or vulnerable for pregnancies.
-This group includes, but is not limited to, youth in or aging out of foster care, homeless youth, youth with HIV/AIDS, pregnant and/or parenting youth who are under 21 years of age, and youth who live in areas with high adolescent birth rates.
-In addition to educating youth about abstinence and contraceptive use, Tribal PREP projects also prepare young people for adulthood by addressing three or more of the subjects below:
+Tribal PREP programs must target services to youth, ages 10–19, who are at high-risk or vulnerable for pregnancies.
+This group includes youth in or aging out of foster care, homeless youth, youth with HIV/AIDS, victims of human trafficking, pregnant and/or parenting youth who are under age 21, and youth who live in areas with high teen birth rates.
+Programs must place substantial emphasis on both abstinence and contraception education for the prevention of pregnancy and STIs.

-- Healthy relationships, including development of positive self-esteem and relationship dynamics, friendships, dating, romantic involvement, marriage and family interactions;
+- Healthy relationships, including marriage and family interactions

 - Healthy life skills, such as goal-setting, decision making, negotiation, communication and interpersonal skills, and stress management.